fmoessbauer/drace/README.md

 ### Dotnet

-For .Net managed code, a second process (called MSR) is needed for symbol resolution.
+For .Net managed code, a second process (MSR) is needed for symbol resolution.
-This can be started as follows:
+The MSR is started as follows:

 ```
 ManagedResolver\msr.exe [-v for verbose]
 ```

 After it is started, DRace connects to MSR using shared memory.
-MSR then tries to locate the correct [DAC](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/dac-notes.md) dll to resolve managed program counters and symbols.
+The MSR then tries to locate the correct [DAC](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/dac-notes.md) DLL to resolve managed program counters and symbols.

-The output (logs) of MSR are just for debugging reasons.
+The output (logs) of the MSR are just for debugging reasons.
 The resolved symbols are passed back to drace and merged with the non-managed ones.

 ### Custom Annotations